Types Of Eating Disorders

 Binges, while they can be sporadic and out of the blue, for people with Binge Eating disorders can also be planned in advance, they treat binging as a kind of ritual and buy ‘special food’ to prepare.
 Like bulimia, binges are followed by feelings of guilt, shame and disgust towards themselves, but they are stuck in this binge eating cycle.

 Specific eating disorders such as Bulimia, Anorexia and Binge Eating Disorder are diagnosed by using a list of expected symptoms, these symptoms are biological, psychological and physical.
 However, some people who have an eating disorder may not fit into any category fully, and so instead will be diagnosed with ‘Other Specified Feeding and Eating Disorders’ or OSFED.
 For example, this may happen if an individual exhibits behaviours of multiple disorders, or they may have psychological symptoms of one disorder without the physical symptoms which makes it difficult to diagnose specifically.

 OSFED is just as serious as any eating disorder and actually accounts for the highest percentage of eating disorders in the UK.
 An example of a disorder that fits into this category is Atypical Anorexia, this being where the individual has all the typical symptoms of anorexia but their weight is not as low as would be expected.

-If you are worried about yourself or a loved one please contact a trained professional or helpline who specialise in eating disorder recovery and advice.
+If you are worried about yourself or a loved one please contact a trained professional or helpline who specialises in eating disorder recovery and advice.